CTF-Framework/.github/profile/README.md

-# CTF-Framework
+# Athena CTF

-This is the parent org. of the CTF_f framework
+This is the parent organisation of the Athena CTF framework